-Gear shifting was also altered from a set point gear shifting procedure to a more random gear shifting pattern.
-The number of driving cycles were increased from 3 in the NEDC to 5 in the WLTP.
+Gear shifting was also altered from a set-point gear-shifting procedure to a more random gear-shifting pattern.
+The number of driving cycles was increased from 3 in the NEDC to 5 in the WLTP.

 There is a slight problem in the whole equation though, these standardized tests were aimed at being universal and implemented worldwide, but this is not the case.
 There are countries outside of the European Union that still use the NEDC for standardized drive cycle testing, as well as countries that use their own standardized drive cycle test procedures.